odhran-kainos/blog/post/28 - Build Tools as Pure Functional Programs.md

 syntax or magic Ruby/Rake incantations if it will save me time in my build-test-debug iteration cycle.

+Even traditional "functional programming" languages like Haskell or OCaml default to a single-threaded, un-cached batch-oriented, non-queryable programming model that's manifestly unsuitable for build tooling.

 However, if those three points above are the only reason not to use a build-tool which models your build as pure-functions, then perhaps there is hope.